 According to the National Institute for Occupational Safety and Health (NIOSH), any exposure to noise over 140db causes immediate and irreparable noise-induced hearing loss.
 Unsuppressed handguns and rifles generally create a muzzle report well above this threshold.
 Gunfire noise is a "preventable" occupational risk and an unnecessary liability.
 A suppressor can help protect against hearing loss.
 Noiseinduced hearing loss is a documented problem facing target shooters and hunters.
 It is also a serious threat to our men and women in the military and law enforcement communities.
-The ability to hear is crucial to the copy of the application.
+The ability to hear is crucial to the performance of their duties.
+Many people have received medical retirement because of noise-induced hearof the application.
 Then the form, photographs and fingerprints must be sent to ATF along with a check to pay the \$200 tax.
-Currently, it takes ATF about seven months to process the paperwork.
+Currently, it takes ATF about nine to 10 months to process the paperwork.
 Then, the customer can obtain the suppressor from the NFA Class III dealer, who is also a federally-licensed firearm retailer.

-The Hearing Protection Act was introduced in the House of Representatives 2021 by Rep. Jeff Duncan (R-SC) as H.R.95.
-Similar legislation, S.2050, was introduced in the Senate by Sen. Mike Crapo (R-ID).
+The Hearing Protection Act was introduced in the U.S. House of Representatives by Rep. Jeff Duncan (R-SC) as H.R.152 and in the U.S. Senate by Sen. Mike Crapo (R-ID) as S. 401.

-While the bill would remove suppressors from the National Firearms Act, it would not deregulate suppresperformance of their duties.
-Many people have received medical retirement because of noise-induced hearing loss.
+While the bill would remove suppressors from the National Firearms Act, it would not deregulate suppressors.
+They would remain regulated under the Gun Control Act of 1968 ing loss.
 Much of this hearing loss occurs due to repeated exposure to gunfire, both operationally and in the training environment.